The Public-Private Partnership Law Review: Mexico

 The process of structuring, bidding for and entering into a PPP contract is subject to the control of the public entity acting as contracting party in the relevant jurisdiction.
 As mentioned before, PPP matters are subject to federal and local statutes; therefore, the contracting party could be any federal, state or municipal authority developing a PPP project, whether state-owned companies, agencies, public trusts or any other governmental entity.

 At the federal level, the PPP Law applies to federal public agencies and entities, federal public entities regulated by federal laws with autonomy derived from the Constitution, federal public trusts not considered state-owned entities, and any other governmental entities (state or municipal) that allocate federal resources to PPP projects.

-The Ministry of Public Affairs also plays an important role in PPPs as it is in charge of state-owned property, valuations and investigation of public officials' responsibilities.
-The PPP Law also provides for the Ministry of Public Affairs' responsibility to provide information related to PPP projects and the bidding processes through CompraNet, including the supervision of the project and the enforcement of the PPP contract.
+The Ministry of Public Affairs also plays an important role in PPPs as it is in charge of investigating public officials' responsibilities.
+The PPP Law also provides for the Ministry of Public Affairs' responsibility to provide information related to PPP projects and the bidding processes through CompraNet, including supervision of projects and the enforcement of PPP contracts.

 iii General requirements for PPP contracts

-A public entity interested in developing a PPP must first complete a structuring phase for the project according to the following considerations:
+A public entity interested in developing a PPP must first complete a structuring phase for a project according to the following considerations: